jim-finlon/GutenbergSync/RESUME_BEHAVIOR.md

 - This is rsync's default behavior - no re-downloading of completed files

 ### 2. **Partial File Resume**
-- **Resumes interrupted file transfers** using `--partial` flag
+- **Resumes interrupted file transfers** using `--partial` and `--append-verify` flags
+- `--partial`: Keeps partially transferred files instead of deleting them
+- `--append-verify`: Appends to existing partial files and verifies data integrity
 - Partial files are stored in `.rsync-partial/` directory
-- On resume, rsync continues from where it left off for partially downloaded files
+- On resume, rsync **continues from where it left off** for partially downloaded files
 - Once complete, the partial file is moved to its final location

 ### 3. **How It Works**